The estimated reading time for this post is 143 seconds

 Simply put: I know what I’m talking about.
 I know my job…and one role of my job, especially when on the witness stand is to educate.

-I have never been intimated much by people (or animals for that matter.)
+I have never been intimated much by people (places, things or even animals either for that matter.)
 Okay, okay, I am intimidated by……Mother Nature……especially when she zooms a mesocyclone or other tornado like activity our way.
+Mother Nature is a Force to be Feared!
+Treat Her with Utmost Respect!!

 I have always been able to speak my mind (ask anyone who knows me) and yes it’s gotten me in a pickle or two from time to time.
-I do express whatever is on my mind being mindful of the content of my speech/body language and the context of how/when my message is delivered.
+I try to express whatever is on my mind being mindful of who I’m communicating with, the content of my speech/body language, and the context of how/when my message is delivered.

 I like to accept my confidence with the work I do and grow in it every day.
 Seriously, my role on the stand allows me to serve as an expert witness & educator all while consulting within the scope of my practice.
 I keep a placement and quality of life orientation at the forefront of any topic.